tianshijing/tianshijing/README.md

 You can learn more about my recent updates and activities on my personal website at https://tianshijing.github.io.

 🌏I warmly welcome the opportunity to collaborate meaningfully, preferably on my research interests or those of the BOCB team.
-E-mail :juanxitian1031@gmail.com
+E-mail: juanxitian1031@gmail.com

 Following are some of my favorite repositories that I have contributed to: